 KFB-knit front back (increase)

-Helpful Knitting Videos
+Helpful Knitting Tutorials

 Cast On With A Crochet Hook As a crocheter, this is my favorite and go-to cast on method.

 The Long Tail Cast On is another easy and popular cast on method.

 Eventually you will need to know how to join new yarn, the magic knot is one way.

 How to change colors when you slip 1 at the beginning of a row.

 4” / 10 cm x 4” / 10 cm = 12 sts x 16 rows in garter st

 Your shawl will start at the bottom and increase at the beginning and the end of the row.
 The long top edge will be your bind off row.

 Scroll down for the Umbria Shawl Knitting Pattern with Step by Step Pictures!